MuSiQue: Multihop Questions via Single-hop Question Composition: Empirical Findings

 \paragraph{Disconnection Filter (step 3).}

-To understand the effect of Disconnection Filter in our dataset construction pipeline, we do an ablation study by skipping the step of filtering composable 2-hop questions to connected 2-hop questions; see Figure~\ref{fig:musiq-pipeline}.
-Since we don't have human-generated composed questions for these additional questions, we resort to a seq2seq BART-large model that's trained (using \data) to take as input two composable questions and generate as output a composed question.
+To assess the effect of Disconnection Filter (DF), we ablate it from the pipeline, ie., skip the filtering composable 2-hop questions to connected 2-hop questions.
+As we don't have human-generated composed questions for the resulting questions, we use a seq2seq BART-large model that's trained (using \data) to compose questions from input decomposition DAG.
+For a fair comparison, we randomly subsample train set from ablated pipeline to be of the same size as the original train set.

-As shown in Table~\ref{table:musiq-pipeline-ablations}, the Disconnection Filter is crucial for increasing the difficulty and decreasing the cheatability of the final dataset.
-Specifically, without this filter, we see that both multihop and artifact-based models perform significantly better on the resulting datasets.
+Table~\ref{table:musiq-pipeline-ablations} shows that DF is crucial for increasing difficulty and reducing cheatability of the dataset.
+Without DF, both \mh and artifact-based models do much better on the resulting datasets.

 \paragraph{Reduced Train-Test Leakage (step 5).}